delta-io/delta/PROTOCOL.md

 Rather than list the entire directory, readers can locate a recent checkpoint by looking at the `_delta_log/_last_checkpoint` file.
 Due to the zero-padded encoding of the files in the log, the version id of this recent checkpoint can be used on storage systems that support lexicographically-sorted, paginated directory listing to enumerate any delta files or newer checkpoints that comprise more recent versions of the table.

-#### Last Checkpoint File Schema

-This last checkpoint file is encoded as JSON and contains the following information:

-Field | Description
--|-
-version | The version of the table when the last checkpoint was made. size | The number of actions that are stored in the checkpoint. parts | The number of fragments if the last checkpoint was written in multiple parts.
-This field is optional. sizeInBytes | The number of bytes of the checkpoint.
-This field is optional. numOfAddFiles | The number of AddFile actions in the checkpoint.
-This field is optional. checkpointSchema | The schema of the checkpoint file.
-This field is optional. tags | String-string map containing any additional metadata about the last checkpoint.
-This field is optional. checksum | The checksum of the last checkpoint JSON.
-This field is optional.

-The checksum field is an optional field which contains the MD5 checksum for fields of the last checkpoint json file.
-Last checkpoint file readers are encouraged to validate the checksum, if present, and writers are encouraged to write the checksum while overwriting the file.
-Refer to [this section](#json-checksum) for rules around calculating the checksum field for the last checkpoint JSON.

 ## Actions
 Actions modify the state of the table and they are stored both in delta files and in checkpoints.